What Is Degenerative Disc Disease All About?

 Each of these discs provide less overall flexibility vertically as the lower ones become progressively more worn.

-Herniations are very easy to detect as immediate pain is first generated.
-However, thinning is very slow and sometimes undetectable until the thinning has progressed too far to treat.
+A herniation is not very easy to detect as immediate pain is first sensed.
+Thinning is very slow and sometimes undetectable until the it has progressed too far to treat properly.

 When the discs have thinned excessively, there is likely to be nerve root impingement on the nerves that immediately exit from the vertebral space that they occupy.